 3. Prep Your Technology For Giving Season

-I know I’m stating the obvious here, but our ability to connect with people en mass or even one-on-one will continue to be limited or cut off entirely by the Covid-19 pandemic.
+We know we’re stating the obvious here, but our ability to connect with people en mass or even one-on-one will continue to be limited as many events have moved to online or hybrid.
 This means that your email list and other digital audiences are your best avenue for connecting.
 Most CRM/DRMs allow you to build lists and actions to organize your strategies and align them with your goals of staying connected.

 Now is also a really good time to invest or update your technology if you have the means.
 Living out of spreadsheets or off-paper records will cost you time, energy, and donations.
 Kambeo can help you compile your donor data into one place and analyze giving patterns, leaving you time to focus on strengthening your relationships.